rsms/immutable-cpp/README.md

   const ref<Value<T>> lastValue() const;
 }
 ```

+Note that [Array::create](#create--array) is implemented using a transient array for efficient creation, so there should be no need to use TransientArray for trivial array creation.

 #### makePersistent() → Array
 "Seals" the array and returns a persistent [Array](#array) which refers to the same underlying data.